ruzalsh/react-rails-react-boggle-game/README.md

    }
 ```

-3. This third API is on process of development and its main target is to provides **alphabets that are pre-processedand arranged on boggle** and **all possible meaningful words**  so that all validation of user input can be done faster from JavaScript.
+3. This third API is on process of development and its main target is to provides **alphabets that are pre-processed and arranged on boggle** and **all possible meaningful words**  so that all validation of user input can be done faster from JavaScript.

 ## Credits and References